By Lin Lu, SVP, Enterprise Operational Risk Officer, Freddie Mac.

 Board of directors are focusing more on key operational risks and enhancing their oversight on this front.
 Businesses are embedding operational risk management in daily decision making and aligning with their strategic objectives.
 Relatively speaking, operational risk management is immature compared to financial risk such as market risk or credit risk.
 Companies are investing significantly to build out capabilities so that they can manage such risk effectively with scale.
 We will continue to see enhanced risk governance and risk management frameworks for operational risk within Financial Services, as well as other industries, as digital transformation is catching on with speed.

-The topic you are presenting at Risk Americas refers to integrated operational risk management and its importance for businesses.
+The topic you presented at Risk Americas 2018 refers to integrated operational risk management and its importance for businesses.
 What do you mean by that?

 When I say operational risk, I meant it in a broad sense.
 It includes all non-financial risk types from operating activities of a company.
 Whether it’s to have a resiliency plan in the event of business disruption or destruction, or implement security controls to reduce risk of payment fraud, or implement KYC process to ensure compliance to regulations, or evaluate financial reporting accuracy.
 It all falls under the umbrella of operational risk.
 Same for third party risk, conduct risk and technology risk.